-The colon and rectal specialists at UPMC Pinnacle provide personalized surgical and nonsurgical treatment for diverticular disease and related complications.
+The colon and rectal specialists at UPMC in Central Pa. provide personalized surgical and nonsurgical treatment for diverticular disease and related complications.

 Diverticular disease occurs when small pouches or sacs (called diverticulae) develop in weakened areas on the wall of your colon.
 The presence of these pouches is called diverticulosis.
 When the pouches become inflamed, the condition is called diverticulitis.